 Are the connectors compatible with tax services like Avalara?

-Yes, the connectors are fully compatible with tax service provides like Avalara.
+Yes, the connectors are fully compatible with tax service providers like Avalara.

 Do the connectors support promotions?

 Yes!
-TAG has built connectors for Magento 1 and 2.
+TAG has built connectors for Magento version 1 and version 2.

 Are these connectors for Drupal 7 or Drupal 8?

-The Magento 1 connectors are for Drupal 7 and the Magento 2 connectors are for Drupal 8.
+The Magento version 1 connectors are for Drupal 7 and the Magento version 2 connectors are for Drupal 8.

 Do the connectors support commerce personalization tools like Adobe Test & Target, Acquia Lift, and Optimizely?